potatoscript/Apache/README.md

 - Extract the zip Apache24 to the root of c:\  -> c:\Apache24

 ### STEP 2 :
-- Install microsoft Visual C++ 2015 Runtime
+- Install a framework called microsoft Visual C++ 2015 Runtime
+-
 - This is required for Apache to run.

 ### STEP 3 :